Federal Drug Importation Charges

 Under 21 U.S. Code § 959, it is illegal for you to manufacture or distribute a controlled substance in Schedule I or II with:

-If you find yourself facing charges for violating any of the above laws, contact a Los Angeles drug importation attorney from our firm right away.
+If you find yourself facing charges for violating any of the above laws, contact a Los Angeles drug importation attorney right away.

 What is the US Customs Territory?